jeremylong/DependencyCheck/README.md

 Dependency-Check
 ================

-Dependency-Check is a Software Composition Analysis (SCA) tool that attempts to detect publicly disclosed vulnerabilities contained within a projects dependencies.
+Dependency-Check is a Software Composition Analysis (SCA) tool that attempts to detect publicly disclosed vulnerabilities contained within a project's dependencies.
 It does this by determining if there is a Common Platform Enumeration (CPE) identifier for a given dependency.
 If found, it will generate a report linking to the associated CVE entries.

 Documentation and links to production binary releases can be found on the [github pages](http://jeremylong.github.io/DependencyCheck/).
 Additionally, more information about the architecture and ways to extend dependency-check can be found on the [wiki].